joshin02/sonmatbyjosh/README.md

-# eatsbyjosh
+# sonmatbyjosh
-A food content site for personal use.
-Blog posts about my cooking experiences, recipes, and restaurant reviews.
+- A food content site for personal use.
+- Recipes, blog posts, and restaurant review pages.
+- Supports mobile and desktop view.